Table of Contents

 been done in large labs over many years.

-might be interested in the following visual and interactive apps I've written:
+might be interested in a Vortex-Assisted Wing Power System or the visual and interactive apps I've written:

 and learning NMR.
 Download them for free by clicking on the links.